Guide to EPA Drinking Water Standards

 - Document and file the entire procedure for future records

 Second, agents can follow their own testing methods so long as they’re approved by the EPA’s Drinking Water Alternate Test Procedure Program and detail similar steps from above.
-Failure to adhere to either the EPA’s Analytical Methodology or have an EPA-approved Alternate Test Program automatically make a water system non-compliant.
+Failure to adhere to either the EPA’s Analytical Methodology or have an EPA-approved Alternate Test Program automatically makes a water system non-compliant.

 3. Test Practitioners